LiuToki/dockerfiles/dev_ts_react/README.md

 # What is this.
-Build typescript + react development environment with ssh.
+Build "latest" typescript + react development environment with ssh.

 # How to use